valkey-io/valkey-doc/commands/cluster-slaves.md

-**A note about the word slave used in this man page and command name**: If not for Redis OSS compatibility, the Valkey project does not use the word slave.
+**A note about the word slave used in this man page and command name**: the Valkey project no longer uses the words "master" and "slave".
 Please use the new command `CLUSTER REPLICAS`.
 The command `CLUSTER SLAVES` will continue to work for backward compatibility.

 The command provides a list of replica nodes replicating from the specified primary node.
 The list is provided in the same format used by `CLUSTER NODES` (please refer to its documentation for the specification of the format).